Estate Planning Services

 An estate “freezing” strategy to reduce estate tax is the sale of assets to an IDGT.
 This trust provides an opportunity for the settlor to sell appreciated assets to the trust without recognizing capital gains in connection with the sale since transactions between a settlor and their grantor trust are usually not recognized for income tax purposes.
 Another benefit is the opportunity to reduce the size of the settlor’s estate since all of the income from the trust is taxed to the settlor.
 The trust assets can be reinvested and grow instead of being spent on income taxes.
 If this is a strategy that is right for your needs, our professionals can help.

-Questions?
+Questions about trust and estate planning services?
 Fill out the form to the left to contact Pamela Wheeler.